 Here’s what you’ll need- Quilt measures approx. 45″ x 45″ when finished and the instructions are for ONE quilt.

-9 x 9 square of fabric cut from print fabric
+- 9 x 9 square of fabric cut from the print fabric

-9 x 9 square of fabric cut from background fabric
+- 9 x 9 square of fabric cut from the background fabric

 Note: Due to some confusion with the block construction, I’ve added photos of each step of the block construction.
 To make it easier to see the instructions, I’ve created them from smaller squares using a stripe fabric so you can see the direction of the blocks easier.
 Just know that your squares will be larger, the smaller squares in the photos are for illustrative purposes only.

 Begin by making two HST from the 9×9 pieces of fabric.
 Draw a diagonal line on the wrong side of the 9×9 background fabric.
 Lay it right sides facing with the 9×9 print fabric.
-Stitch 1/4″ off each side of the line.
-Use a rotary cutter to cut the blocks in half along the line you drew.
-Press (for more help with making HST see THIS post or THIS post)
+Stitch ¼″ off each side of the line.

 You will now have 4 blocks.
 Line up as shown in the diagram above.
 Stitch the squares together in the top row, then stitch the squares in the bottom row.
 Press seams and stitch two rows together.